-Lifecycle planning is a process to estimate the cost of managing an asset class, or asset sub-group, over its whole life, with consideration for minimizing cost while preserving or improving the condition.
-Many agencies are starting to adopt long-term maintenance plans and consider lifecycle analysis for ITS assets.
+Lifecycle planning means a process to estimate the cost of managing an asset class, or asset sub-group over its whole life with consideration for minimizing cost while preserving or improving the condition.
+Many agencies are starting to adopt long-term maintenance plans and consider lifecycle analysis for traffic signals.
 It can be difficult to quantify funding needs, which can lead to inefficient and inconsistent approaches to maintenance.
-Further, agencies should plan for a time when ITS assets may become obsolete or unsupported.
-In the highway industry, this is a unique challenge for these assets and merits special attention.
-This theme looks at best practices for planning and maintaining ITS assets.
+Further, agencies should plan for traffic signals to become obsolete or unsupported.
+In the highway industry, this unique challenge merits special attention.
+This theme looks at best practices for planning and maintaining traffic signals.